-- Restaurateurs need to pursue the right balance to brand a fast casual restaurant.
+- Restaurateurs need to pursue the right balance to brand a fast-casual restaurant.

-Branding issues might involve focusing on bold flavors, fast preparation of special orders, better ingredients or healthier diets.
-Fast casual restaurants always fall into gray areas as far as branding is concerned—in fact, marketers must essentially reinvent the wheel by carving their own path across the culinary landscape.
+Branding issues might involve focusing on bold flavors, fast preparation of special orders, better ingredients, or healthier diets.
+Fast-casual restaurants always fall into gray areas as far as branding is concerned—in fact, marketers must essentially reinvent the wheel by carving their own path across the culinary landscape.

-Fast casual restaurants offer flexibility and fit seamlessly with today’s social media culture.
-If a restaurateur can find the right branding strategy, design and message to attract a strong demographic diner profile, then the chances for achieving success with the fast casual concept increase to extremely promising levels.
+Fast-casual restaurants offer flexibility and fit seamlessly with today’s social media culture.
+If a restaurateur can find the right branding strategy, design, and message to attract a strong demographic diner profile, then the chances for achieving success with the fast-casual concept increase to extremely promising levels.